-A deposit is defined as a group of occurrences large enough to be worked (also called a mine).
-A find is described as a single occurrence.
+A deposit is define as a group of occurrences large enough to be worked (also call a mine).
+A find is describe as a single occurrence.

 Primary deposits refer to gems found in their original location.
-The yield is generally low due to the fact that many tons of non-gem bearing material have to be excavated.
+The yield is generally low due to the fact that many tons of non-gem bearing material have to be excavate.

 Secondary deposits refer to gems which have been transported by the actions of wind, rain and flowing water.

-Fluvial deposits are created by rivers, marine deposits by the sea and aeolian Deposits by the wind.
+Fluvial deposits are create by rivers, marine deposits by the sea and aeolian Deposits by the wind.

 The distribution of gems around the world is irregular.
 Gem deposits occupy only a tiny proportion of the earth’s crust.
-Some of the more favoured regions are:
+Some of the more favored regions are:

-The gem-rich metamorphosed limestones of Upper Mayanmar (including the “Mogok Stone Tract”) renowned for Rubies, Sapphires and Spinels.
+The gem-rich metamorphosed limestone’s of Upper Myanmar (including the “Mogok Stone Tract”) renowned for Rubies, Sapphires, and Spinels.

 They consist of:-